 Talk Them Through Their Emotions

-As a parent, you will be who they turn to.
+As a parent you will be who they turn to.
 They will look to you to calm them, educate them and validate them.
-Teach them problem-solving skills to assist them when they need them.
-I have told parents to use a quiet area with music, weighted toys, fidgets, and to make a safe space for them to self-regulate.
+Teach them problem solving skills to assist them when they need it.
+I have told parents to use a quiet area with music, weighted toys, and fidgets to make a safe space for them to self-regulate.